encode/django-rest-framework/docs/api-guide/settings.md

 Default: `True`

+#### STRICT_JSON

+When set to `True`, JSON rendering and parsing will only observe syntactically valid JSON, raising an exception for the extended float values (`nan`, `inf`, `-inf`) accepted by Python's `json` module.
+This is the recommended setting, as these values are not generally supported. e.g., neither Javascript's `JSON.Parse` nor PostgreSQL's JSON data type accept these values.

+When set to `False`, JSON rendering and parsing will be permissive.
+However, these values are still invalid and will need to be specially handled in your code.

+Default: `True`

 #### COERCE_DECIMAL_TO_STRING

 When returning decimal objects in API representations that do not support a native decimal type, it is normally best to return the value as a string.
 This avoids the loss of precision that occurs with binary floating point implementations.